Search Menu Toggle

 Arrow icon

 Water networks all over the world are prone to leakage as water is pumped through thousands of miles of pipes at high pressure causing weak points over time.
-Affinity Water operates over 16,800 km (over 10,000 miles) of pipe network that would stretch from London to Sydney.
+Affinity Water operates over 16,989 km of pipe network that would stretch from London to Sydney.
 There is the potential for bursts and leaks to occur anywhere within this network.
 There are many things that effect the condition of our vast underground network.
 Periods of extreme dry weather cause shifts in ground movement which can cause pipes to bend and crack, releasing water.

 What are you doing about leakage?